-Teacher-researchers use documentation-video and audio recordings, photographs, samples of children's work, and transcripts of classroom conversations and interactions-as an important data source.
+Teacher-researchers use documentation - video and audio recordings, photographs, samples of children's work, and transcripts of classroom conversations and interactions - as our most important data source.
 Gathering this type of information is a regular part of what teacher-researchers do while teaching.
+We define documentation as:

-Documentation can be defined as the practice of observing, recording, interpreting, and sharing through different media the processes and products of learning in order to deepen learning4.
+the practice of observing, recording, interpreting, and sharing through different media the processes and products of learning in order to deepen learning.

 In Part 3 of this guide, you will find a workbook planner that will help you decide where, when, and how to document to learn more about your question.
-Once you have gathered some documentation, use a discussion protocol to look intentionally at the documentation and talk about it with your PPR partners or with learners in your class.
-The Looking Playfully at Documentation Protocol in Part 5 can also help.
-If you are new to the practice of documentation, see the "Quick Start Guide to Documentation" in Part 5 of this guide; you might also revisit Chapter 4 of the Pedagogy of Play book to learn more.
+If you are new to the practice of documentation, see the "Quick Start Guide to Documentation" to get started (see Part 5: Resources).